-What it means to you - the effect of the retail distribution review (RDR) so far!Posted on: 26 April 2013 by Chris Rowe
+What it means to you - the effect of the retail distribution review (RDR) so far!Posted by Chris Rowe

 Chris Rowe explains how banks are unable to offer a consistently high level of advice service since the introduction of RDR.